 An electric shock occurs when a person comes into contact with electricity, causing the electrical current to flow through their body.

 The effects from an electric shock can range from tingling and mild discomfort through to burns, severe internal/external injuries (including heart damage), unconsciousness and fatality.

-Electric shocks from taps, pipes or appliances at home are warning signs that something could be wrong with the electrical wiring or appliances.
+Electric shocks from taps, pipes, appliances or other exposed metallic surfaces at home are warning signs that something could be wrong with the electrical wiring or appliances.

 Bad or degraded neutral connections or electrical faults are common causes of electric shocks.
 If a neutral connection is degraded, the electrical current may not be able to flow back to the electrical source and may find another path to travel, such as a water pipe, metal taps, gas fittings or any other conductor of electricity.

 If you then touch the water pipe, metal tap, gas fitting or other conductor, you may receive an electrical shock, which can be potentially life threatening.

 - electric shock from water pipes, taps, gas fittings, appliances or any exposed metallic surface;